Bass season just around the corner…

 The 27th annual Blind Anglers International Tournament (BAIT) hosted by Nangor Resort in Westmeath on May 29-30th was another big success and set a record for the most fish caught, with 11 walleye and 107 pike weighed-in, for a total of 287.6 pounds!
 The Catch of the Day prize went to the team of Pro Angler Rick Klatt and Blind Anglers; Darrell & David Furgoch.
 Biggest Pike prize was taken by team of Pro Rick Martin and Blind Angler Gord Wilson, with a nice 9.36 pound pike.
 The Biggest Walleye award went to Pro Angler Dan Fanning and Blind Angler Bill Rizzo.
 Number of Pike prize was taken by Pro James Vaillant and Blind Angler Madelaine Peters with 6 pike, weighing in at 24.52 pounds.
 The Number of Walleye prize went to Pro John Podlesny and Blind Angler Tad Skalski, for their 3 walleye weighing 3.57 pounds.
 A special thanks to Lions Club Chairman Al Page for the update and a huge round of applause to all the volunteers and Nangor Resort for another fanatic BAIT tournament!

-13 thoughts on “Bass season just around the corner…”
+13 Replies to “Bass season just around the corner…”

 1. Bass season opened on Saturday, June 20, in FMZ 18 & 20.
 While I seldom go out on opening day of any season, for various reasons – one of them being to allow for late spawners – I was on the Rideau River for Saturday.
 Upcoming family and other obligations would have postponed my first outing for at least two weeks :-((( (Maybe I need a “sick” day…)